Anuragk07/Interactive-Question-Answering-Bot-for-Document-Based-Insights-/README.md

-# Interactive Question-Answering Bot for Document-Based Insights
+# Interactive Question-Answering Bot for Document-Based Insights changed

 This project is a **Streamlit application** that enables users to upload PDF documents, extract their text, and ask questions about the content.
 It utilizes **Cohere's language model** to generate embeddings for document chunks and stores them in a **FAISS** index for efficient retrieval.
 Users can query the document, and relevant sections are returned as answers.